 I believe Pakistan is safe for women to travel.

+Despite what you may have heard, Pakistan is generally a safe place to travel.
 In my experience, both as a solo female and with friends/men, harassment has been the biggest issue.
 However, I’ve never felt seriously threatened.
 Though minor harassment—inappropriate touching, verbal harassment, stalking, etc—is more prevalent in Pakistan than other countries I’ve visited, harassment (unfortunately) happens everywhere.
 I don’t think it’s enough to stay away.

 However, that doesn’t mean I think Pakistan is a good destination for every female traveler.
 Adventurous and experienced female travelers, by all means, go.
 Otherwise, I think it’s important to consider if Pakistan is the right destination for you before booking a ticket.
 See this post for more on whether or not Pakistan is right for you.

 What to expect from female travel in Pakistan